devlyresh/Habbo-Bot/README.md

 The Habbo protocol changes often.
 If you find a broken packet or add a new feature (like Pet Interaction, Trading, or Group logic), please open a **Pull Request**!

 **Helpful Tools for Contributors:**

 *   [G-Earth](https://github.com/sirjonasxx/G-Earth) (Packet Logger/Injector)
 *   [Sulek.dev API](https://sulek.dev/api) (Packet Structure Reference)

 ---
+Notice: These programs we have mentioned have nothing to do with us.
 ## 📜 License
 Distributed under the MIT License.
 See `LICENSE` for more information.